top of page

 Before you read the guide below, here is a message from our founder:

 Hello and welcome to the first step of starting a Hearts and Hands chapter!
 Before you begin, I am going to give you a few pieces of advice.
 First of all, I created this guide because all volunteers for Hearts & Hands should feel fully supported in what they do.
 With our help, we are going to lift you off in to becoming a leader!
 We are looking for volunteers who truly care about improving the lives of the wonderful guests at senior homes.
-The requirements for being starting a chapter exist to ensure not only that you are meant for this role, but that this role is meant for you.
 My guide to becoming a Hearts & Hands Chapter President will not only help you gain experience, but confidence and passion.
 I know this process inside and out, so this guide is foolproof!
 Read this guide with the mindset that YOU have what it takes, and most important of all, have fun!

 With all my love and support,